rust-lang/blog.rust-lang.org/posts/2023-11-09-parallel-rustc.md

 There are several things worth noting.
 - Front-end execution takes 10.2 seconds.
-- Back-end execution occurs takes 6.2 seconds, and the LLVM threads are running for 5.9 seconds of that.
+- Back-end execution takes 6.2 seconds, and the LLVM threads are running for 5.9 seconds of that.
 - The parallel code generation is highly effective.
 Imagine if all those LLVM executed one after another!